Showing posts with label town. Show all posts

 There was a buzzer on the door which, when pressed, released a locked door that let you inside a one-room museum.

-The museum featured over 1,000 Coca-Cola artifacts: a truck, soda fountain, coke boxes, bottles, signs, toys, etc.
+The museum featured over 1,000 Coca-Cola artifacts, including a truck, soda fountain, Coca-Cola boxes, bottles, signs, and toys.

 Ava at the Coca-Cola Museum